hamoudabass/Expense-Tracker/README.md

 # Expense-Tracker
-Build a simple expense tracker to manage your finances.
+A simple expense tracker to manage your finances.